Resource Overview

 Introduction

-In this lesson students learn practical ways that they can take action in response to antisemitism and bias in their communities.
-They consider the skills and qualities needed to act effectively by reflecting on case studies and testimonies.
-They then identify a range of actions they might take in response to real-life scenarios of antisemitism and reflect on the interconnectedness of all forms of oppression.
+In this lesson, students consider the skills and qualities needed to act effectively to advocate for Jewish people and combat antisemitism by reflecting on case studies and testimonies.
+They learn practical ways to respond to antisemitism in their communities and identify a range of actions they might take in response to real-life scenarios of antisemitism.

-PART 1: WHAT ARE THE QUALITIES AND SKILLS NEEDED TO TAKE ACTION AGAINST BIAS AND HATE?
+WHAT ARE THE QUALITIES AND SKILLS NEEDED TO COMBAT ANTISEMITISM?

-1The lesson begins with students reflecting on quotes from Miep Gies about courage and our responsibility to take action against prejudice and hate.
+1The lesson begins with students reflecting on quotes from Miep Gies, one of Anne Frank’s rescuers, about courage and our responsibility to take action against prejudice and hate.
 Background information from the Miep Gies Quotes handout is shared with the class and some or all of the quotes from the handout are displayed around the room.
 Students walk around the room, reviewing the quotes and choosing one to stand by that resonates for them.
-In small groups, they discuss some of the following questions.
+In small groups, they discuss some of the following questions:

 STUDENT HANDOUT